mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 <img src="/img/networked-physics-in-vr/destiny.jpg" width="100%"/>

-**Destiny** also uses a distributed simulation technique, distributing the cost of player and AI simulation while keeping important aspects of mission scripting running on [lightweight dedicated servers](http://www.gdcvault.com/play/1022247/Shared-World-Shooter-Destiny-s).
+**Destiny** also uses a distributed simulation technique, distributing the cost of player and AI simulation while running mission scripting on [lightweight dedicated servers](http://www.gdcvault.com/play/1022247/Shared-World-Shooter-Destiny-s).
 This significantly reduces server cost and makes it possible for Destiny to present the illusion of a seamless world.

 <img src="/img/networked-physics-in-vr/darksouls.jpg" width="100%"/>